 “When it comes to public communication, there isn’t a timelier and more influential subject than ‘fake news,’ which affects just about everyone in the world,” said Page Center director Denise Bortree. “’Fake news’ can be defined in so many ways.
 Learning from its past, identifying its effects and monitoring it from a number of perspectives will allow us to get a grip on its consequences, and provide practical ways to combat it.”

 Bortree led the open call, which will examine a number of topics, including the idea of corporate purpose and corporate social responsibility.
 Corporate purpose has been a concept used around companies recently as leaders attempt to identify their organization’s core mission and role in a number of local and global contexts.

 Since its founding in 2004, the Page Center has become an international leader in research on ethics and integrity in public communication.
-The Center has funded nearly 250 scholars and awarded nearly $900,000 in research funding.
+The Center has funded nearly 250 scholars and awarded more than $800,000 in research funding.
 The Page/Johnson Scholar Grants are awarded annually and address a relevant issue affecting public communications.
 Past calls have examined digital media, sustainability, and advocacy, among others.

 Funded ‘fake news’ research projects

 “Combating the spread of fake news and misinformation on social media”

 Leticia Bode, Georgetown University; Melissa Tully, University of Iowa; and Emily Vraga, George Mason University

 “Internet governance and the priming of (fake) news content for automated media”